 An eye-catching lighting fixture strategically placed in the kitchen can add to the overall design of the aforementioned space.
 This year, exchange your old staid light fittings with something a bit more stylish and still practical.
 There are thousands of options to choose from.
 For instance, fancy track lights, under-cabinet lights, pendant lights with varying designs and styles, chandeliers, and several recessed lighting fixtures.

 3. Replace older vinyl flooring with laminate

-If your kitchen features vinyl (plastic) flooring (especially the old and ugly tile version), this is your chance to revamp it with a newer, prettier, and more durable laminate flooring.
+Maybe your kitchen features vinyl (plastic) flooring (especially the old and ugly tile version).
+If so, then this is your chance to revamp it with a newer, prettier, and more durable laminate flooring.
 Like its vinyl counterpart, laminate flooring is cheap and easy to install.

 Photo Credit: The Spruce

 This year, get set to give your kitchen cabinets a brand new look with a bucket of paint, a paintbrush, and a handy roller.
 Whether you’re adding a fresh coat of the same old color or trying out a whole different hue, repainting your kitchen cabinets can be fun, extremely messy, and entirely rewarding.
 Seriously, try it!

 Photo Credit: DIY Network

 5. Punch up the walls with fantastic colors